yazidisme/cypress-basic-example/README.md

-Muhammad Yazid
-QA Engineer - Automation Testing

-Learning cypress from cypress.io for testing of instagram.com
+Learning from cypress.io for testing of instagram.com